Window-Of-Opportunity/Agreement_Generation/README.md

         print('updateFormProperlyWriter() catch : ', repr(e))
         return writer
 ```
 `updateFormProperlyWriter(writer: PdfFileWriter)` is a method that takes a pdfFileWriter and modifies it so that the resulting pdf file properly displays edited fields in the browser.
+This is caused by PyPDF2 not being up to spec with current PDF standards.

 ## generatePdf(infile, outfile)
 ```python